shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> select MorseGraphIndex,COUNT(*) as Frequency from Signatures group by MorseGraphIndex order by Frequency desc;
+  select MorseGraphIndex,COUNT(*) as Frequency from Signatures group by MorseGraphIndex order by Frequency desc;

 ::